nih-cfde/training-and-engagement/docs/General-Tools/UNIX/work.md

 ### `cp`

 Let's make a copy of some raw data before we start modifying it.
+We will use `ls` to check our work.

 ```bash
 cp book.txt book-copy.txt